Georg Magnus Sprengtporten: Constitution for the Confederation of Finland

+Russian Empire and the Grand Duchy of Finland

+In the same year, at the invitation of Catherine the Great of Russia, he formally entered the Russian service.

+Catherine the Great promoted him to the rank of Major General and Chamberlain in the Imperial Court.
+Sprengtporten received a substantial financial gift from the empress, which allowed him to reorganize his life.

+Sweden, as a former European superpower, sought revenge against Russia for losses in the Great Northern War and the Russo-Swedish War of 1741–1743, leading King Gustav III to initiate a surprise war.
+When the Russo-Swedish War of 1788–1790 began, Sprengtporten devised a military strategy for the Russian army, which the army largely followed.
+He participated in the Battle of Porrassalmi in 1789, where he sustained serious injuries.

-In the following year, at the invitation of Catherine II of Russia, he formally entered the Russian service.
-When the Russo-Swedish War of 1788–1790 began, Sprengtporten received the command of a Russian army corps directed against Finland.
-He took no direct part in the Anjala conspiracy but urged Catherine to support it more energetically.
+He took no direct part in the Anjala conspiracy but urged Catherine the Great to support it more energetically.
 His own negotiations with his fellow countrymen, especially after Gustav III of Sweden had brought the treacherous army officers of the Anjala conspiracy back to their allegiance, failed utterly.
-Nor was he able to serve Russia very effectively in the field for he was seriously wounded at the battle of Porrassalmi 1789.
-At the end of the war, indeed, his position was somewhat precarious, as the High Court of Turku condemned him as a traitor, while Catherine regarded him as an incompetent impostor who could not perform his promises.
-For the next five years, therefore 1793–1798, he thought it expedient to quit Russia and live at Teplice in Bohemia.
-He was re-employed by the emperor Paul of Russia who, in 1800, sent him to negotiate with Napoleon concerning the Maltese Order and the interchange of prisoners.
-After Paul's death Sprengtporten was again in disgrace for seven years, but was consulted in 1808 on the eve of the outbreak of hostilities with France.
-On 1 December 1808 he was appointed the first Russian Governor-General of Finland with the title of count, but was so unpopular that he had to resign his post the following year.
+Nor was he able to serve Russia very effectively in the field for he was seriously wounded at the Battle of Porrassalmi 1789.
+At the end of the war, indeed, his position was somewhat precarious, as the High Court of Turku condemned him as a traitor.

+After the war, Russia's geopolitical focus was elsewhere from the western border, and Sprengtporten's services were not required.
+Sprengtporten was badly wounded in the war, and he sought medical treatments in different parts of Europe.
+For the next five years, between 1793–1798, he thought it expedient to leave Russia and live at Teplice in Bohemia.
+Sprengtporten befriended Giacomo Casanova after meeting him at a spa.

+He was re-employed by the emperor Paul of Russia in 1798.
+Emperor Paul promoted Sprengtporten in the rank of General of the Infantry.
+Emperor Paul sent him to negotiate with Napoleon concerning the Maltese Order and the interchange of Russian war prisoners in Holland in 1800.
+Emperor Paul was assassinated in 1801.
+The new Emperor Alexander I was aware of the assassination plan beforehand, which made it difficult for Sprengtporten to approach Alexander I because he was an ally of the assassinated Emperor.